Azure/azure-kusto-microhack/README.md

 #### Task 4: Anomaly detection
 Write a query to create an anomaly chart of the average shock, in the last 3 days.

-For this task, we will provide more Instructions:
+For this task, we will provide more instructions:

 To generate these series, start with:
 ```